 Taking steroids can cause serious side effects

-If you have severe asthma the current choice of treatments is limited.
-Alongside the usual asthma medicines, you’ll be taking strong drugs called oral corticosteroids (steroid tablets) to try and keep your symptoms under control.
+Although there are some exciting new treatments available to people who have been to a severe asthma clinic, the choice is limited and they are only suitable for people with certain types of severe asthma.
+Alongside the usual asthma medicines, you’ll be taking drugs called oral corticosteroids (steroids in tablet or liquid form) to try to keep your symptoms under control.

-Oral corticosteroids reduce inflammation and swelling in the lungs – helping to prevent life-threatening asthma attacks - but taken over a long period of time, they can cause serious side effects.
-Unfortunately, these symptoms are experienced by 93% of severe asthma patients who take steroids long term – read our tips about how to manage these side effects.
+Oral corticosteroids reduce inflammation and swelling in the lungs – helping to prevent life-threatening asthma attacks – but if they’re taken over a long period of time, they can cause serious side effects.
+Unfortunately, these symptoms are experienced by 93% of severe asthma patients who take steroids long term, which is why you should read our tips about how to manage these side effects.

-Not surprisingly lots of people with severe asthma hate taking steroids.
-But the choice is stark, as Nichola Duane who has severe asthma explains:
+Not surprisingly, lots of people with severe asthma hate taking oral corticosteroids at high doses over the long term.
+But the choice is stark, as Nichola Duane, who has severe asthma, explains:

 “Unfortunately, I have experienced side effects as a result of taking steroids for so long.
 The most obvious has been weight gain.
 My appearance changed so much that people who hadn’t seen me for a while used to comment, which affected my confidence even more.
 But I’ve come to realise that even though I’m getting side effects from taking steroids, my asthma medicines are keeping me out of hospital so it’s worth it.”

 Nichola is not alone.
-Around 50,000 people with severe asthma are on the highest level of treatment.
-That’s about the same number of people who can fit into Manchester City’s football stadium!
+Around 50,000 people with severe asthma are on the highest level of treatment – about the same number of people who can fit into Manchester City’s football stadium!

 Some of the long-term side effects of oral corticosteroids